 - Core Philosophy & Approach:

 - Hightouch: Warehouse-first.
-Excels at activating curated data already in the warehouse.
+Excels at activating curated data already in the warehouse while keeping all data off their infrastructure with zero-copy architecture.
 Handles complex models beyond users and events in all plans.
 Choose based on your primary data gravity and objective.

 - Pricing Model & Cost Considerations: